310mc/https-310mc.github.io-tl/source/_posts/tropical/tropical.md

                 <div class="title-area__title">Tropical</div>
                 <div class="title-area__subtitle">トロピカル</div>
                 <div class="title-area__start">
-                    <a href="TBA">Start Reading</a>
+                    <a href="prologue">Start Reading</a>
                 </div>
             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    After Ryuseitai Black's activities came to an end, Ryuseitai decides on a new commander for their upcoming "R2" live show.
+                    After Ryuseitai Black's activities came to an end, Ryuseitai decides on a new commander for their upcoming R2 live show.
 Midori is chosen to be the commander this time, however, it is then announced that the mascot characters that hold a special place in Midori's heart are going on hiatus…
                 </div>
                 <div class="info">
                     <div class="info-item season">